 35. Cell phone lens

 Instagram is hot, hot, hot right now.
 Most of its users are concerned about taking a perfect, well-lit shot.
 If you know one of these picture perfect-obsessed Instagrammers, gift them this cell phone lens.
 It not only will help them focus for a crisper image, but supply more light to improve the shot.

 36. Silk pillowcase

-If you know someone who complains about bedhead or general bad hair days, they'll love this silk pillowcase.
-Aside from the fact that it makes your bed 1,000% fancier, it's easier on your hair.
+If you know someone who complains about bedhead or general bad hair days, they’ll love this silk pillowcase.
+Aside from how it makes your bed 1,000% fancier, it’s easier on your hair.

 37. Head massager

 I firmly believe that everyone can do with a good scalp massage.
 Unfortunately, a fancy salon treatment isn’t in the budget for most of us, so we make do with awesome tools like this head massager.
 It’s discreet enough for your friends to keep in their office drawer for a sneaky lunchtime massage.

 My grandma always said, “There’s nothing like a good scrub.”
 And she was so right.
 This face cleansing brush single-handedly helped me beat adult acne for healthy, glowing skin.
 It’s a great gift for makeup lovers, but I’ve also caught my husband using it a time or two!